Hint: It's all about the Port.

 The historic neighborhood of Oporto is home to some of the city’s finest architecture, including Portugal’s iconic tiled buildings.
 Hidden within the city is one of the world’s most photogenic bookstores, the Livraria Lello, renowned for its gothic style architecture.

 Extending north from Porto is the Duoro Valley, a paradise for lovers of Port wine and fine cheeses.
-In the most recent episode of Parts Unknown, Bourdain sat down to a sampling in a wine cellar, exclaiming that one cheese “smells like a dirty foot, tastes like heaven.”
+In an episode of Parts Unknown, Bourdain sat down to a sampling in a wine cellar, exclaiming that one cheese “smells like a dirty foot, tastes like heaven.”
 True Port can only ever come from this part of the world — the rest are all just fortified wines.

 Visitors to Porto can also indulge in a variety of seafood (Bourdain tries lamprey), or gain appreciation for the Portuguese custom of using every part of an animal.
 (Bourdain witnesses a pig being killed for dinner later.)